kadena-community/docs/docs/basics/overview.md

 <YouTube videoId="hYvXxFbsN6I"/>

-n 2020, Kadena's public blockchain performed a live network expansion from 10 chains to 20 chains.
+In 2020, Kadena's public blockchain performed a live network expansion from 10 chains to 20 chains.
 This doubled throughput, proving the networks's ability to scale in production to meet ever-higher demand.

 **Informational Resources**